Mary and Michael – Parenting Issues

 We -- Mary, Michael, the two Newmarket divorce lawyers and the Family Specialist -- then met to work out when the children would be in Michael’s care.
 The Family Specialist (and perhaps also the passage of time) had really helped Michael to accept Mary’s decision to separate.
 He was more emotionally stable around the children.
 The children were still having a difficult time leaving their mother’s side, but things were improving.

 The parties reached an agreement for the children to see their father every Sunday afternoon for the first couple of weeks, the whole day for the next couple of weeks, and then finally for a full day and overnight.
 The Family Specialist would then meet with the children to see how they were finding their time away from their mother.
 The gradual increase in time would also give Mary a chance to adjust to having the children away from her.

 After five weeks, we had another meeting.
-We heard the Family Specialist’s insights on the custody arrangement, and the parties were able to agree on a time-sharing regime for the children that met their needs.
-We drafted a Separation Agreement that was signed by the parties.
-Since we knew that Michael had been an alcoholic, we did not celebrate with champagne, but we did open a bottle of sparkling water.
+We heard the Family Specialist’s insights on the custody arrangement.
+The parties were able to agree on a time-sharing regime for the children that met their needs.
+We drafted a Separation Agreement that the parties signed.
+Since we knew that Michael struggled with alcohol in the past, we did not celebrate with champagne.
+However, we did open a bottle of sparkling water.

 Both Mary and Michael knew that the agreement they signed that day might have to be adjusted as the needs of the children changed and the circumstances of their own lives changed.
 However, they had developed a good plan that worked.
 The children were adjusting well to their new circumstances.
 Mary and Michael were starting to develop a new relationship based solely on working together as parents.
 They were moving in the right direction.
 It was an excellent resolution for everyone, especially the children, whose voices and needs were respected and met.